 - Seal of Approval.
-Look for “seals” of sustainability on purchased products such as Forest Stewardship Council, Green Seal, GreenGuard, Cradle to Cradle, Energy Star or EPEAT.
+Look for seals of sustainability on purchased products such as Forest Stewardship Council, Green Seal, GreenGuard, Cradle to Cradle, Energy Star or EPEAT.

-- Make it easy.
+- Make it Easy.
 Use the online marketplace system for ordering and limit campus’ paper-based purchasing orders.

 - Buy in Bulk.
 Limit packaging by purchasing in bulk or items with minimal packaging.

-- Buy Local.
-Employees are aware of the importance of local food sourcing and choosing local products.
+- Eat Local.
+Share information about the importance of choosing local products.